 Similar bonuses which vary between the EU nations, have allowed landfill gas collection and electricity generation to become a profitable activity in throughout the EU nations.

-For example, in the United Kingdom there was a government scheme called ROCS, which provided the main incentive initially, and now that has been replaced for new projects by the enhanced rates paid under the Feed-in-Tarrif scheme, and the renewable heat initiative (RHI).
-Whereas, the Climate Change Levy continues to provide a form of economic dis-incentive for large companies who continue to produce high carbon emissions.
+For example, in the United Kingdom there was a government scheme called ROCS, which provided the main incentive initially.
+But, that offer has now been closed to new applicants.
+It now needs to be replaced for new projects by the enhanced rates paid under the Feed-in-Tarrif scheme, and the renewable heat initiative (RHI).
+[Last Updated: 2017] Whereas, the Climate Change Levy continues to provide a form of economic dis-incentive for large companies who continue to produce high carbon emissions.

-Since 2002, the first renewable obligation certificates (ROCs) were auctioned by the government energy quango ‘Ofgem’ at prices of around 7p/KWh for landfill gas.
+Since 2002, the first renewable obligation certificates (ROCs) were auctioned by the government energy quango ‘Ofgem'.
+This was done at prices of around 7p/KWh for landfill gas.
 This price has been maintained as electricity prices havce risen since, at around three times the normal tariff price for electricity (which was 2.5p/KWh in 2002).

 EU Emissions Trading Scheme (EU ETS)

 In the Indian sub-continent for example the incentive to Indians to install landfill gas emissions reduction “Energy from Waste schemes” (EfW) has come from the EU Emissions Trading Scheme (EU ETS), called ‘cap and trade' by some, through the beneficiary nation's “National Allocation Plans” (NAP).